dustinpfister/blog_posts/_posts/threejs-point-light.md

 ## 1 - Point lights in threejs and what to know before hand

 The example in this post is a little involved but so is any three.js project when it comes to all the various aspects of three.js that a developer needs understand in order o do anything interesting with three.js.
 I assume that you have at least some background with three.js and javaScript in general as I will not be getting into the basics with three.js and javaScript here.
-If you like you might want to check out [my getting started post on three.js](/2018/04/04/threejs-getting-started/), and also check out the offical website when it comes to how to get up and running with the basic of three.js.
+If you like you might want to check out [my getting started post on three.js](/2018/04/04/threejs-getting-started/), and also check out the official website when it comes to how to get up and running with the basic of three.js.

+### 1.1 - Version Numbers matter

+When I first wrote this post I was using r104 of threejs, and the last time I came around to do a little editing in terms of both text and code I was using r127 of three.js.
+I can not say that much has changed with the point light alone between those two version numbers, but of course a great deal has changes with many other things in three.js.
+In any case always be mindful of what version of three.js you are using when playing around with threejs code examples on the open web not everything odes a good job of keeping their content up to date with this.

 ## 2 - A point light example in three.js